The Oxford comma: A reader-first approach

 The trouble is, consistently inserting the Oxford comma can make already comma-heavy sentences unwieldy and difficult to read.
 On the other hand, consistently omitting it can occasionally cause meanings to be obscured.
 So how do you strike a balance between consistency, clarity and readability?

 In my 15 years of editing and writing about scientific and technical topics, I’ve found a way that works, which focuses on what’s best for the reader.
-I’ve boiled it down to four points of guidance, which I’ve explained below, showing the Oxford comma in red each time, and my recommended usage in bold.
+I’ve boiled it down to four points of guidance, which I’ve explained below, showing the Oxford comma in red each time.
 I hope these are useful to you!

 When to leave it out

 #1: Avoid the Oxford comma for simple lists where the meaning is clear

 As indicated above, I generally prefer to leave out Oxford commas where they’re not assisting the reader – just as I’d omit a word that wasn’t serving a useful purpose.
 For example, I’d normally go for the second option below:

 In such simple sentences, it’s obvious what’s meant, and adding more punctuation by including an Oxford comma (,) doesn’t achieve anything, other than increase your character count by one.
 But I wouldn’t be troubled if you disagreed with me – I just find it a useful ‘default’ setting that saves agonising over each and every instance of a list.

 I generally prefer to leave out Oxford commas where they’re not assisting the reader – just as I’d omit a word that wasn’t serving a useful purpose.

 #2: Avoid the Oxford comma when you have two successive lists

 A stronger case for avoiding Oxford commas is when two lists are right next to each other in a sentence.
 Then, inserting them can easily result in ‘punctuation overload’: